Changing Documents

 School Transcripts and Certificates

 According to the Ministry of Education, the candidate’s name on an examination certificate (such as for the O and A levels) cannot be altered once it has been issued.
+This policy extends to local universities like NTU, NUS and SMU, and you cannot change your name on your degree once it is issued.
 However, you can present your deed poll and request for a letter that will indicate that the certificate holder now goes by a different name.
 This serves as verification that the certificate belongs to you.

 Your international driving license name has to match the name on your Singapore driving license.
 This is not automatically updated from your NRIC name change.
 You will need to separately update the Land Transport Authority (LTA), change your Singapore license, and then reapply for your international driving license.